by-student-2017/dft/README.md

 	./qsdft.exe
 	qsdft routine is not good !
 	Maxwell constraction routine is not good !
-- This QSDFT just worked.
-The operation has not been examined in detail yet.
 - I'll leave it here as it may be an important step.
 - The parameters of non-graphited carbon black BP-280 were used.